jwl-7/c0de_gr1nd/python_explanations/int_square_root.md

 # Compute the Integer Square Root
-Write a program which takes a nonnegative integer and returns the largest integer whose square is less than or equal to the given integer.
+Given a nonnegative integer _k_, return the largest integer whose square root is less than or equal to _k_.

 ## Examples
 ```